tlouarn/tlouarn.github.io/_posts/2021-06-05-public-private-keys.md

 Some examples:
 * phi(7): 7 is prime, therefore phi(7) = 6
 * phi(10): the prime factorization of 10 is 2 * 5, therefore phi(10) = (2 - 1) * (5 - 1) = 4 and the totative numbers are 1, 3, 7, 9

+Euler's theorem is a generalization of Fermat's little theorem to all numbers $$p$$ (prime or not).
+Instead of raising to the power of p, it raises to the power phi(p). if p is prime, then phi(p) = p-1 and we are back to Fermat's little theorem. if p is composite, the theorem holds.

 Finally, Euler's theoream states that if $a$ and $n$ are coprime then $a ^ (\phi(n))